lukasdumasius/Isaac-GR00T-Extended/gr00t/model/action_memory/Action_Memory_Design.md

 ### **2.2 Dual-Path Representation**

-We preserve **two parallel pathways**:
+We maintain two parallel pathways:

 #### **Raw Path → High-Frequency Control**

 * Retains (B, T, D) per-step latents
 * Ensures smoothness and kinematic fidelity for Diffusion Policies
-* Used for reconstruction and replay
+* **Note**: Raw latents are used for immediate decoding but NOT stored in the long-term Memory Bank to save space.

 #### **Semantic Path → High-Level Reasoning**

 * Compress trajectory → single latent (B, 1, D)
-* Used for LLM reasoning + memory indexing
+* Used for LLM reasoning + memory indexing (Key)
 * Represents “intent,” not motor signals

 ---